lalithsuresh/lalithsuresh.github.io/_posts/2016-09-30-Hieronymus-Bosch.md

 type: post
 ---

-Today, I was introduced to Hieronymus Bosch's "[The Garden of Earthly Delights](http://www.esotericbosch.com/Garden.htm)".
+Today, my colleague [Udi](https://udiwieder.wordpress.com) introduced me to Hieronymus Bosch's "[The Garden of Earthly Delights](http://www.esotericbosch.com/Garden.htm)".
 I'm far from being an art connoisseur, but I'm speechless.

 More than an hour in, I still haven't made it past the central panel.